Jeffrey Cirio

 Jeffrey Cirio (born 1991) is an American ballet dancer.
 He joined the Boston Ballet in 2009, and was promoted to principal dancer in 2012.
 In 2015, he moved to the American Ballet Theatre as a soloist, and was promoted to principal dancer the following year.
 In 2018, he joined the English National Ballet as a principal dancer.
-He will return to Boston Ballet in the 2022/23 season.
+He returned to Boston Ballet in the 2022/23 season.

 Early life

 Cirio was raised in Philadelphia.
 His father immigrated to the US from the Philippines as a child; his mother is of Irish and German descent.
 When he was seven, his family moved to Carlisle, Pennsylvania as his sister, Lia, was training at the Central Pennsylvania Youth Ballet.
 Cirio himself started ballet training there two years later, and was homeschooled.
 The Cirios later moved to Boston when Lia became an apprentice at the Boston Ballet.
 Cirio also trained at the Boston Ballet, and Orlando Ballet School.
+He is a 2009 YoungArts alumnus.